⛰️ Hiking Cinque Terre: My Honest Review & Tips

 See my Italy trip expenses.

-🎒 Preparation: Moderate
+🎒 Preparation: Minimal

 The Preparation Score is based on the required skills & fitness, transportation, and bookings & packing.
 The higher the score, the less preparation is needed.

-Skills & Fitness: Basic
+Skills & Fitness

-• The Blue Trail takes at least six hours and has steep portions, so some stamina is helpful.
+• The trail is straightforward and relatively close to the villages, so you don’t need outstanding hiking skills.
+The Blue Trail takes at least six hours and has steep portions, so some stamina is helpful.
 However, you can go slowly and break up the hike by spending more time in each village.

-Cinque Terre is located near La Spezia in northwestern Italy.
+• Cinque Terre is located near La Spezia in northwestern Italy.
 The hike typically starts in one of the endpoint villages, Monterosso al Mare or Riomaggiore.

 • Getting to Cinque Terre from Florence, the closest major city, takes three hours.
 If you are in La Spezia, the train ride is only 10 to 30 minutes.

-Driving through Cinque Terre is not recommended because of the winding, narrow roads, and parking limitations and fees.
+• Driving through Cinque Terre is not recommended because of the winding, narrow roads, and parking limitations and fees.

 The Blue Trail is open year-round but can be randomly closed for maintenance due to bad weather.
 Check the status of each trail before starting your hike.